 One comment about the seek & find aspect; while my kids enjoyed hunting for Ava & Mateo’s equipment, I personally had expected a search for the dinosaurs themselves based on both the title and subtitle of the book.
 It doesn’t necessarily detract from the value of Did You See That Dinosaur? as far as I am concerned, but I thought I should note that in case other readers go in with similar expectations.

 The art is a bit of a mixed bag for me.
 Several of the creatures look pretty good, such as the Ouranosaurus I shared above, though others look a bit off.
 As is often the case in dinosaur media, the theropods tend to receive the short end of the stick.
 In particular, the feathering on Utahraptor and Velociraptor seem a little haphazard.
 In fact, the Utahraptor looks a bit like a traveling animatronic I’ve seen that had feathers added in as an afterthought.
 The Tyrannosaurus looks a little funky too, though the odd angle likely has something to do with it.

-For a kid interested in more in-depth information and more consistent artwork, I might recommend Riley’s previous kids book, Prehistoric Predators and The T. Rex Handbook.
+For a kid interested in more in-depth information and more consistent artwork, I might recommend Riley’s previous kids books, Prehistoric Predators and The T. Rex Handbook, while readers of all ages are also sure to enjoy Dinosaurs: Profiles from a Lost World, which I have also reviewed.
 For those who enjoy more of a story or even activities in their dinosaur books, however, Did You See That Dinosaur? is sure to please.
 Either way, I always enjoy Riley Black‘s work.
 If you somehow haven’t come across her books before, I recommend making up for that as soon as possible!